fossasia/eventyay-tickets/doc/developer/plugins/plugins.rst

    (env)$ python -m pip install -e .

 If you already had it running, you’ll now have to restart your pretalx development server process for it to recognise the new plugin.
+Your plugin should now show up in the startup message the server prints to the console.

 About this Documentation
 ------------------------